Contributor conventions

 GET /api/projects→listAllProjects) — REST-only.
 MCP connections are bound to a single workspace (/mcp/<workspaceId>), so a cross-workspace listing doesn’t fit the MCP connection model.
 MCP’slist_projectsis the single-workspace equivalent (different, plainer shape — noopen_issue_count/workspace_namerollups). - Public issue sharing (

 POST /api/issues/:id/share,GET /api/share/:token) — REST-only.
 Share-link creation/redemption is a browser-facing feature (the redemption endpoint is intentionally unauthenticated by token). get_prioritized_issues— MCP-only.
-An agent-productivity tool (“what should I work on next”) with no natural REST/browser analog.
+An agent-productivity tool (“what should I work on next”) with no natural REST/browser analog.- Wiki export (

 The security invariant: always scope by workspace